aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 You might wonder if this is quite correct: what if the code being compiled redefines `AssertionError`?
-But `assert` itself at runtime uses whatever `AssertionError` is bound to.
+But `assert` itself at runtime calls whatever `AssertionError` is bound to.

 What was the point of this visitor?
 Without it, we'd need to define a `visit_Assert` in the code generator instead---OK, fine.
 This would